wow-actions/needs-more-info/README.md

 }
 ```

-Custom config will be [deep merged](https://lodash.com/docs/4.17.15#merge) with the following default config:
+And custom config will be [deep merged](https://lodash.com/docs/4.17.15#merge) with the following default config:

 ```yaml
 checkTemplate: true